 The primary goals of this course are to familiarize students with the methods and practices of scholarly writing, prepare students for writing scholarly papers, to familiarize students with the professional publication process, and to practice editing techniques.
 The course will focus on writing a scholarly review of literature, methodology, results, and conclusions according to APA style.
 Students will also be asked to review the work of their peers while developing editing skills and methodological complexity.
-Prerequisite: SPP8125

-SPP8125 Statistics for Clinicians and Advanced Research Methods (4 credits)
+SPP8116 Applied Statistics for the Social Sciences (4 credits)